This course from the American Heart Association has been updated to reflect new science based on the 2015 AHA Guidelines for CPR and ECC

 - • Course uses learning stations for practice of essential skills

 - simulated clinical scenarios that encourage active participation

 - • Hands-on class format reinforces skills proficiency

 A booklet and PRETEST are required for this course.
 It is suggested that you pick up a booklet to complete the pretest several days prior to the course.
-A minumum number of 5 students is required for the course.
+A minumum number of 5 students is requires for the course.
 If that minimum number is not met then the course will be cancelled and rescheduled at the earliest convience.
 If you do not have a book for this course you will need to purchase one from one of the following vendors: